Cohort applications now open

 • Fabrics used: Cotton, linen, khadi, silk (for premium versions)

-• Cross-cultural appeal: Western audiences recognize it as "folk art" even without knowing its Warli origin — tribal geometric aesthetics are consistently trendy in global fashion
+• Cross-cultural appeal: Western audiences recognise Warli as "folk art" even without Indian context,tribal geometric aesthetics are consistently trending in global fashion and home décor

 Where to Source Authentic Warli Print: